 ***HIGH SCHOOL EQUIVALENCY TRANSCRIPTS ONLY*** If you graduated and received your high school diploma you will need to contact the school you graduated from.

-Due to technical problems with HiSET's vendor, DESE has not obtained HiSET test score reports since September 23, 2022.
+Due to technical problems with HiSET's vendor, DESE has been slow to receive HiSET test score reports .
 We continue working with the HiSET vendor to correct this problem.
 Don't hesitate to get in touch with email@example.com with additional questions.
 Thank you.

 The Missouri Department of Elementary and Secondary Education selected a new high school equivalency test that replaced the GED starting January 2014.
 Missouri's current high school equivalency test is called the HiSET®.
 Test takers can visit the HiSET® website to schedule high school equivalency (HSE) testing.

 Typically, you may only take the HiSET® exam if you are seventeen (17) years of age or older.
 However, if you are younger than seventeen (17) years of age, you may take the HiSET® exam if you are approved by the Missouri High School Equivalency (HSE) Office for a High School Equivalency Exam Age Waiver after meeting one of the conditions set by the Missouri State Board of Education.